imichaelksmith/hashnode-articles/clepj5x6i000109mgbdn69e71.md

 ### The Future of Gaming Consoles

-As technology continues to evolve, so will gaming consoles.
+As technology continues to evolve [gaming trends are evolving](https://wetechies.hashnode.dev/the-latest-trends-in-esports-a-deep-dive-into-competitive-gaming), and so will gaming consoles.
 We can expect more advanced graphics, increased processing power, and even more immersive experiences.

-The future of gaming consoles may also involve cloud gaming and virtual reality.
+The future of gaming consoles may also involve cloud gaming and [virtual reality gaming](https://wetechies.hashnode.dev/the-future-of-gaming-how-virtual-reality-is-changing-the-game).

 ### Conclusion